 The Australian Community Industry Alliance (acia) is the peak body for Community Service providers and Independent Community Service Users across Australia.

 Registered as a Psychologist with Australian Health Practitioner Regulation Agency

 Thirty four years’ experience across Victoria and Tasmania in the management and delivery of community services.
 Over this period specific focus in various periods on mental health, disability, children and family, alcohol and other drug, housing and homelessness services.

 Chair of Families and Children Tasmania Board.
-Currently Vice President of ACIA
+Currently Chairperson of acia.